johanneskastl/awx_on_k3s_vagrant_libvirt_ansible/README.md

-# k3s_vagrant_libvirt_ansible
+# awx_on_k3s_vagrant_libvirt_ansible

-This setup creates a VM with Ubuntu 22.04, installs microk8s and then AWX on top of it.
+Vagrant-libvirt setup that creates a VM with k3s.

+On top of k3s Ansible installs [AWX](https://github.com/ansible/awx), the web-based UI for running Ansible.

 Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.